| +Home | Museum | Wanted | Specs | Previous | Next |

 slide switch on the keyboard panel, providing settings of 0, 2 or 5 digits

-key which is a push-on/push-off key that enables the constant function
+key, [K], a push-on/push-off key that enables the constant function

 when depressed.
 The constant function works for multiplication and

-register.
-A push-on/push-off keyboard button labelled "R/O" sets the
+A push-on/push-off key labeled [R/O] sets the

-rounding mode of the machine.
-Back View of 1115 A neon indicator labelled "OVF" (in contrast to the "UDF"
+Back View of 1115 A neon indicator labeled "OVF" (in contrast to the "UDF"

 designation on the 1114) on the left end of the display indicates